briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     3. _(3)_ If a court sentences an offender to a jail term under this section and the court assigns the offender to a county jail that has established a county jail industry program pursuant to Ohio R.C.
-5147.30, the court shall specify, as part of the sentence, whether the offender may be considered for participation in the program.
+[5147.30][ORC Section 5147.30], the court shall specify, as part of the sentence, whether the offender may be considered for participation in the program.
 During the offender's term in the county jail, the court retains jurisdiction to modify its specification regarding the offender's participation in the county jail industry program.

     4. _(4)_ If a person is sentenced to a jail term pursuant to this section, the court may impose as part of the sentence pursuant to Ohio R.C.
-2929.28 a reimbursement sanction, and, if the local detention facility in which the term is to be served is covered by a policy adopted pursuant to Ohio R.C.
-    307.93, 341.14, 341.19, 341.21, 341.23, 753.02, 753.04, 753.16, 2301.56, or
+    [2929.28][ORC Section 2929.28] a reimbursement sanction, and, if the local detention facility in which the term is to be served is covered by a policy adopted pursuant to Ohio R.C.
+[307.93][ORC Section 307.93], 341.14, 341.19, 341.21, 341.23, 753.02, 753.04, 753.16, 2301.56, or 2947.19 and Ohio R.C.
-    2947.19 and Ohio R.C.
-2929.37, both of the following apply:
+    [2929.37][ORC Section 2929.37], both of the following apply:

         1. _(A)_ The court shall specify both of the following as part of the
         sentence:

             1. _(1)_ If the person is presented with an itemized bill pursuant to Ohio R.C.
-2929.37 for payment of the costs of confinement, the person is required to pay the bill in accordance with that section.
+[2929.37][ORC Section 2929.37] for payment of the costs of confinement, the person is required to pay the bill in accordance with that section.

             2. _(2)_ If the person does not dispute the bill described in subsection (b)(4)A.1. of this section and does not pay the bill by the times specified in Ohio R.C.
-2929.37, the clerk of the court may issue a certificate of judgment against the person as described in that section.
+[2929.37][ORC Section 2929.37], the clerk of the court may issue a certificate of judgment against the person as described in that section.

         2. _(B)_ The sentence automatically includes any certificate of judgment issued as described in subsection (b)(4)A.2. of this section.\